hcardamone/sap-automation-poc/readme.md

     * You can also click on Identify arrow button to track the UI element as you move the mouse over it in SAP GUI Window.

 * ## API SAP GUI Scripiting (Optional)
-    * Enabling SAP GUI Scripting on the server side Launch the saplogon.exe, login to the SAP server using your credentials.
+    * Enabling `SAP GUI Scripting` on the server side, Launch the `saplogon.exe`, login to the SAP server using your credentials.
 The SAP Easy Access window appears.
-    > **Hint**: Selecting this option when starting setup install to SAP products to this module working as well
+    > **Hint**: To enable this, selecting this option when starting setup install to SAP products to this module working as well
-    * Execute the RZ11 transaction.
-Specify sapgui/user_scripting parameter name and press Enter on keyboard or Display in SAP interface.
+    * Execute the `RZ11` transaction.
+Specify `sapgui/user_scripting` parameter name and press Enter on keyboard or Display in SAP interface.
-    * In the View Profile Parameter Attributes window, click the Change Value button on the toolbar and set the New value of sapgui/user_scripting to TRUE.
-Save Changes.
+    * In the View Profile Parameter Attributes window, click the Change Value button on the toolbar and set the New value of sapgui/user_scripting to `TRUE`. `Save Changes`.
-    * Sign out of the session and sign in again to see the change as it is not applied to running sessions.
+    * `Sign out` of the session and `sign in again` to see the change as it is not applied to running sessions.
     <!-- fonte: https://docs.uipath.com/studio/lang-pt_BR/v2018.4/docs/enabling-sap-gui-scripting -->

 * ## AutoIT Library